 What’s more, the app economy is booming.
 This year alone, mobile users are predicted to spend nearly $156.5 billion on mobile app marketplaces.
 By 2023, apps are expected to generate over $935 billion in revenue.

-If you’ve ever considered developing an app for your business, it seems like a no-brainer when you hear those exciting figures.
+If you’ve ever considered app development for your business, it seems like a no-brainer when you hear those exciting figures.
 Mobile apps can enhance a customer’s experience with your brand and improve your marketing.
 They can also help drive loyalty, promote special offers, and encourage regular communication with customers.

 Before you get too carried away and open a new tab to search for app developers, let’s talk logistics—are the cost and effort of creating an app for your business, or would a mobile-optimized website experience be just as effective?

-When an App for Your Business Makes Sense
+When App Development for Your Business Makes Sense

 Your audience embraces mobile.